cmyager/Callouts/README.md

 ## Big TODOs

-* If you cancel on the discord login page an exception is raised.
 * Only consider people authenticated if they are in a server that the bot is in
 * Think about simplifying users to only have the primary account.
 Who doesn't have that these days?
 * add the idea of requiring users to auth-ed with the bot